xuandung38/cms-docs/actions.md

     - [Description](#apply_action_description)
     - [Parameters](#apply_action_parameters)

-This concept based on Wordpress hook functions.
+This concept is based on Wordpress hook functions.

 <a name="add_action"></a>
 ## add_action()